bishalk21/e-storeAPI/README.md

 - then, get the user info by email which is available in the accessJWT decode.
 - do next();
 - if any error, return error.

+## Frontend auto login

+case 1: when you are refreshing the same window, accessJWT is in the sessionStorage. case 2; when you open link to new tab or come back to the same tab, accessJWT is in the localStorage.